timrogers/litra/README.md

 # Logitech Litra

-This JavaScript driver allows you to control [Logitech Litra Glow](https://www.logitech.com/en-gb/products/lighting/litra-glow.946-000002.html) and [Logitech Litra Beam](https://www.logitech.com/en-gb/products/lighting/litra-beam.946-000007.html) lights using a CLI and from your JavaScript code.
+This JavaScript driver allows you to control USB-connected [Logitech Litra Glow](https://www.logitech.com/en-gb/products/lighting/litra-glow.946-000002.html) and [Logitech Litra Beam](https://www.logitech.com/en-gb/products/lighting/litra-beam.946-000007.html) lights using a CLI and from your JavaScript code.

 With this driver, you can: